-In the second half of 2005, we launched Mediacom Phone across several of our markets, and by year-end 2006, we were marketing phone service to 92% of our 1.47 million estimated homes passed.
+In the second half of 2005, we launched Mediacom Phone across several of our markets, and as of March 31, 2007.
+We were marketing phone service to 92% of our 1.47 million estimated homes passed.
 78% of our phone customers take the "ViP" triple play of video, internet and phone, and 21% take either video or HSD in addition to phone.